 Absence Due to Accident or Illness

-The Study Regulations for Research Degree Programmes, regulations 5.1 and 5.2 outline the procedure for notifying and certifying periods of absence or failure to meet deadlines due to illness.
-Students should apply to their School for a period of temporary withdrawal when the absence will exceed four weeks.
+Regulations for Students, regulations 5.11 and 5.12 outline the procedure for notifying and certifying periods of absence due to illness.
+Students should apply to their School for a period of temporary withdrawal (see Study Regulations for Research Degree Programmes, regulation 5).